-A self-taught Uilleann Piper, Faliq has been travelling and performing his works extensively at a numerous festivals across the globe such as SXSW 2016 in USA, UK, Peru, Chile, Cyprus and throughout Asia.
-In July 2018 he attended Willie Clancy Summer School at Miltown Malbay to broaden his piping knowledge and was guided by his Uilleann Piping mentor, Mikie Smyth.
+A self-taught Uilleann Piper and Saxophonist, Faliq has been travelling and performing his works extensively at a numerous festivals across the globe such as SXSW 2016 in USA, UK, Peru, Chile, and throughout Asia.
+He has worked with several local and international artists such as Altimet, DJ Fuzz, Alif Satar, Malique, Hamza Namira, Chris Geddes, Bryan Barcinas ,Areti & Ioanna Spanomarkou, and Luc McNally.
+He has toured Cyprus with UK's very own Irish Dance Production, Murphy's Celtic Legacy directed by Chris Hannon in July 2017.
+In 2018 he attended Willie Clancy Summer School at Miltown Malbay to broaden his piping knowledge and was guided by a renowned Uilleann Piping master, Mikie Smyth.

-Aside from performing on stage, Faliq actively writes and arrange music for several musical projects and his bands, Faliq Auri Trio (FAT) , Diplomats of Drums & The Three Pipers.
-His Celtic fusion composition titled 'Train to Belfast' was released for F.A.T in 2017 and he has produced 'Joget Dekat Je' & 'Newsuntara' for Diplomats of Drum.
-Currently, he is working on The Three Pipers debut EP alongside two prominent SJAPB pipemajors, which is also his piping mates since 2005, Amirulpipe and Raja Hizami.
+Aside from performing on stage, Faliq actively writes, arrange and collaborate music for several musical projects all over the world including his own bands such as Faliq Auri Trio (FAT) , Diplomats of Drum & The Three Pipers.
+His Celtic fusion composition titled 'Train to Belfast' was released for F.A.T in 2017 and he has produced a world music numbers such as 'Joget Dekat Je' & 'Newsuntara' for Diplomats of Drum.
+Currently, he is working on The Three Pipers debut EP which will be released in 2019.